10 Misconceptions About The Eastern Orthodox Church

 Unfortunately, you can often find this misconception perpetuated in some encyclopedias of religion, and by some Orthodox Christians themselves.
 This myth, however, is based on the heresy of phyletism, which the Church condemned in AD 1872 when the Bulgarian community of Constantinople attempted to create a bishopric of parishes open only to Bulgarians.

 In other words, there is a Russian Orthodox Church in that Russia has a Patriarchate for localized governance, but not in the sense that it has a Russian doctrine.
-The same with Constantinople, Alexandria, Antioch, Jerusalem, Bulgaria, Georgia, Serbia, and Romania.
+The same with Constantinople, Alexandria, Antioch, Jerusalem, Bulgaria, Georgia, Serbia, Romania, etc.

 Misconception #6: Orthodox Christians worship idols.